-Despite their tiny size these little birds have grown to be quite popular among poultry lovers.
+Despite their tiny size these little quail have grown to be quite popular among poultry lovers.
 Although quail are regarded as a game animal, raising quail is a common staple for homesteaders.
-Raising quail is a great way to become more sustainable, especially if you are short on room where you live.
+Raising quail is a great way to become more sustainable, especially if you are short on space where you live.
 There are many reasons that quail make a great choice for backyard homesteaders and homesteads of all shapes and sizes

 - Raising quail is a great way to add a source of protein to your homestead through meat and eggs.